 The wrapped bananas are grilled at Ut Lua

 And to describe the snack, it must be something out of the world that you can not miss out on tasting.
 The delicious outing coat mixed with salt has such a unique taste, and the grilled banana is really naturally sweet.
-Moreover, the coconut milk must be something people have to marvel at for its pleasant smell and appetizing look.
-Specifically, the milk is mixed with vanilla, small tapioca pearls, and salt which makes the snack less fat and more flavorful as well.
+Moreover, coconut milk must be something people have to marvel at for its pleasant smell and appetizing look.
+Specifically, the milk is mixed with vanilla, small tapioca pearls, and salt which makes the snack less fatty and more flavorful as well.
 That the price is reasonable for your travel budget and the size of one portion is just the right amount makes the grilled banana a perfect option.
 Also, you also have more options at the stores such as steamed banana, steamed rice cake, and drinks made from aloe vera, ginseng, and daisies.

 The grilled bananas with the delicious taste

 Check out our private motorbike tours with professional local guides